Oklahoma woman: Sex offender controlled my daughter's family

 Mayo said the sheriff’s office notified her late Monday that the other four victims were her daughter, Holly Guess, 35, and her grandchildren, Rylee Elizabeth Allen, 17; Michael James Mayo, 15; and Tiffany Dore Guess, 13.
 Mayo said Tiffany was close friends with Ivy and Brittany, who were spending the weekend with the family.

-While Rice declined to provide details of how they died, Mayo, 59, said the sheriff’s office told her that her daughter and grandchildren had all been shot to death.
+While Rice declined to provide details of how they died, Mayo, 59, said the sheriff’s office told her that her daughter and grandchildren died from gunshot wounds.

 Ivy’s father filed a missing person report with the local sheriff’s office when she didn’t return home Sunday night after spending the weekend with McFadden, Guess and her children.
 Justin Webster said he thought the children went with McFadden to spend some time on a ranch where he was working near McAlester.